LieutenantKhaos/Elytra-Slot-Refined/README.md

-# Elytra Slot Refined
+# Elytra Slot!
+Refined

-**Elytra Slot Refined** is a maintained fork of Elytra Slot focused on a cleaner, more vanilla-looking survival inventory layout while preserving the mod's core elytra behavior.
+**Elytra Slot!
+Refined** is a maintained fork of Elytra Slot! focused on a cleaner, more vanilla-looking survival inventory layout while preserving the mod's core elytra behavior.